Spa Conferences (First World War): Constant affirmation of German war aims

-Each conference, unilateral or bilateral, constitutes the opportunity to formulate the German war aims in the hypothesis of a victory: the control of Belgium, of Poland, the vassalization of the double monarchy and the constitution of a vast European economic whole under the political and economic control of the Reich.
+Each conference constituted the opportunity to formulate German war aims: the control of Belgium, Poland, the vassalization of Austria-Hungary and the constitution of a Mitteleuropa, a vast European economic power under complete political and economic control of the Reich.

 The achievement of war aims constituted a cornerstone of German foreign policy until the final weeks of the conflict.
-Indeed, the four main conferences confirm the imperialist and expansionist policy of the Reich, and sometimes of its allies.
-Those in favor of seeking a compromise, not only with the Allies, but also with the members of the Quadruple, were in fact systematically dismissed by Paul von Hindenburg and his colleague Erich Ludendorff, who then exercised a military dictatorship in the Reich: May 12, Wilhelm II and the Dioscuri took Charles I through a veritable "path to Canossa"; July 3, 1918, the Dioscuri obtained the resignation of Richard von Kühlmann, who had just taken an official position in favor of a compromise peace with the Allies, and his replacement by Paul von Hintze, leader of the Pan-Germanists.
-Later, September 29, 1918, in a context marked by the Bulgarian defection and the rapid reconquest of Serbia by the Allies, the political and military leaders of the Reich, then militarily defeated and economically strangled by the Allied blockade, were convinced of the need to open negotiations with the Allies with a view to putting an end to hostilities.
-These same officials, however, continue to defend the maintenance of the provisions obtained during the peace negotiations signed by the members of the Quadruple with Russia, Ukraine and Romania.
+Indeed, the four main conferences confirmed the imperialist and expansionist policy of the Reich and its allies.
+Those who were in favour of seeking a compromise, not only with the Allies, but also with the members of the Quadruple, were in fact systematically dismissed by Paul von Hindenburg and his colleague Erich Ludendorff, who then exercised a military dictatorship in the Reich.

+On 12 May, Wilhelm II and the Dioscuri took Charles I through a veritable "Road to Canossa".
+Then, on 3 July, the Dioscuri obtained the resignation of Richard von Kühlmann, who had just taken an official position in favor of a compromise peace with the Allies, and his replacement by Paul von Hintze, leader of the Pan-Germanists.
+Later, on 29 September, in a context marked by the Bulgarian defection and the rapid reconquest of Serbia by the Allies, the political and military leaders of the Reich, then militarily defeated and economically strangled by the Allied blockade, were convinced of the need to open negotiations with the Allies to put an end to hostilities.
+These same officials, however, continued to defend keeping the provisions obtained during the peace negotiations signed by the members of the Quadruple with Russia, Ukraine and Romania.

-Furthermore, it appears to German officials that the war must allow the integration of the Reich and the dual monarchy into a vast political and economic whole constituted on the scale of the European continent.
+Furthermore, it appeared to German officials that the war must allow the integration of the Reich and the dual monarchy into Mittleuropa.
 Thus, from the middle of 1916, German political leaders aspired to complete the process of political alignment of the dual monarchy with the Reich, thus completing the edifice aimed at strictly controlling the dual monarchy, reducing it to the rank of "another Bavaria".
-Despite the fierce opposition of the Emperor-King Charles, the process of placing the dual monarchy under strict supervision comes to an end: in fact, the conference in May, convened thanks to the revelation of The Sixtus affair sanctions the adoption of this political, military and economic supervision.
+Despite the fierce opposition of the Emperor-King Charles I, the process of placing the dual monarchy under strict supervision came to an end.
+In fact, the conference in May, convened thanks to the revelation of The Sixtus Affair sanctioned the adoption of this political, military and economic supervision.

-However, despite this consensus on the objectives pursued during the conflict, the exposition of these war aims also allows each member of the German government to defend positions that are sometimes divergent with those of other German imperial authorities: the satelliteization of certain territories appears satisfactory for some, mainly the military, while the representatives of the German Ministry of Foreign Affairs are in favor of the privileged use of commercial weapons as a means of controlling the territories thus anchored to the Reich.
+Despite consensus on the objectives pursued during the conflict, the exposition of these war aims also allowed each member of the German government to defend positions that were sometimes divergent with those of other German imperial authorities: the satelliteization of certain territories appeared satisfactory for some, mainly the military; while the representatives of the German Ministry of Foreign Affairs were in favor of the privileged use of commercial weapons as a means of controlling the territories thus anchored to the Reich.